TJUTD/machine_learning/bayesian_networks/readme.md

 Result:

 - According to Test-set log-likelihood score, Mixtures of Tree Bayesian networks using EM algorithm gave the best performance.
 - The bagging approach underperformed the simple Chow-Liu tree model.
 It seems to support the statement that bagging helps unstable procedures, but could hurt the performance of stable procedures.
-The standard deviation of replicates of the random algorithm is relatively small.
+Here, the standard deviation of replicates of the random algorithm is relatively small.

 __Note__: For the initialization of EM approach, randomly choosing tree structure and then calculating parameters by M-step seems to be robust.
 Randomly assigning CPT on the tree may fail for data set with large number of features.